- Canary Islands

 Each year, between the months of February and March, Lanzarote and the rest of the Canary Islands celebrate Carnival season.
 There's a party everywhere from Puerto del Carmen, Playa Blanca, Costa Teguise, Arrecife and even La Graciosa.
 If you're visiting at that time, do read more about the carnival in Lanzarote.

-Haria is a village situated in the valley known as the Valley of 1000 palms.
+Haria is a typical Canarian village, situated in the valley known as the Valley of 1000 palms.

 This is actually the greenest part of Lanzarote, compared to the arid aspect the rest of the island has.
 You can stop for a short walk in Haria or maybe come on Saturday to visit the local market.
 Here's a list of things to do in Haria.